CjS77/node-trading-bot/README.md

 # Trading bot helper for GDAX exchanges

+**Note:** _Version 2.x is generally far easier to use and is much more up to date, but breaks a lot of compatibility with version 1.x._

 This package provides a base from which to easily write automated trading bots on GDAX's exchanges.
 The bots can be run on the Sandbox (with play money, for testing) and with real money, using your API keys.